Zomega/garnets/README.md

 # StarGen -- On the Shoulders of Giants

-Garnets directly owes its existence to an earlier program, Jim Burrows' StarGen, which itself has a complicated lineage.
+Garnets directly owes its existence to an earlier program, Jim Burrows' StarGen, which itself has a complicated lineage tracing back at least to 1969 (Dole's ACCRETE program forms at least the conceptual basis for much of the StarGen code).

 ## What is StarGen?